zouhair/NHLGames/CONTRIBUTING.md

  4. **Push** your work back up to your fork
  5. Submit a **Pull request** to `NHLGames\master` so that we can review your changes

+> Work on open issues only.
+If you create a new issue, discuss about it, before starting to work on it

 > Refactoring should not be consider, except if every user is affected by the issue.

 > Avoid any merge conflicts by merging the latest from "upstream" before making a pull request!